 - Proof of completion of a Bachelor’s degree or the equivalent at an accredited university, if not attested in the official transcripts*;

-- GRE results (Optional, but highly recommended for applicants seeking funding.
-Our GRE code is 7772);
+- GRE scores - optional, but strongly recommended for applicants wishing to be considered for funding.
+Our GRE code is 7772;

 - Three letters of reference from professors evaluating your academic work and appropriateness for graduate study;

 - Evidence of English language proficiency in the form of an official letter from the institution at which the applicant holds